ksduye/The-Other-Roles-Edited/README.md

 | Enable Sabotages | -
 | Time The Hunter Needs To Wait | -

-## PropHunt
+## 变形躲猫猫模式
-The **Prop-Gamemode** is a standalone Gamemode where Hunters have to find the disguised players ("Props").\
+The **Prop-游戏模式** is a standalone 游戏模式 where Hunters have to find the disguised players ("Props").\
-The Hunters and Props who are still alive are displayed to everyone in the bottom left corner (similar to the Arsonist display).\
+The Hunters and Props who are still alive are displayed to everyone in the bottom left corner (similar to the 小丑 display).\
 When the game starts, the Hunter's movement is disabled for x-seconds (depends on the settings), and their screen is blacked out.\
 There is a time-limit for each round, if the timer runs out and at least one Prop is still alive, the remaining Props win.\
 If the Hunters kill all players before the timer runs out the Hunters win.\